symfony/symfony/UPGRADE-4.0.md

 Form
 ----

+ * The constant values of `FormEvents::*` have been renamed to match with its name.
+   May break rare cases where the event name is used rather than the constant.

  * The `choices_as_values` option of the `ChoiceType` has been removed.

  * Support for data objects that implements both `Traversable` and